NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 90. For very tall images, it may be desirable to use instead values closer to 0 and 100.

-:numref:`triangulation_options` has the full list of parameters used in jitter correction.
+See :numref:`triangulation_options` for the full list of parameters used in jitter correction.

 In order for jitter correction to be successful, the disparity map